wbic16/xxh3-ts/README.md

 }
 ```

-## XXH64
+## Porting Notes

+Between xxhash 0.7.0 and 0.8.2, many low-level optimizations were added.
+This port aims to retain the elegance of the xxhash algorithm with a minimum amount of fuss.
+It is not as highly-optimized, but runs on any JS environment (including vite).

+If you want a faster implementation, you should look at a native port.

-XXH64 was derived from the specifications at https://github.com/Cyan4973/xxHash/blob/v0.7.0/doc/xxhash_spec.md
+XXH64 and XXH3-128 were derived from the specifications at https://github.com/Cyan4973/xxHash/blob/v0.8.2/doc/xxhash_spec.md and the source at https://github.com/Cyan4973/xxHash/blob/v0.8.2/xxh3.h.

-## XXH3-128
-XXH3-128 was ported from https://github.com/Cyan4973/xxHash/blob/v0.7.0/xxh3.h

-As there is no specificatino for XXH3 in the specification documents.